populationgenomics/tob-wgs/scripts/rv_expression_association/README.md

 ## Analysis plan

-This runs a gene-set association analysis to test for an association between i) a set of rare genetic variants located in and around (now, up to 50kb up and downstream of) a gene and ii) the expression level of the gene itself (in a given cell type).
+This runs a gene-set association analysis to test for an association between i) a set of rare genetic variants located in and around (now: up to 50kb up- and downstream of) a gene and ii) the expression level of the gene itself (in a given cell type).

 Testing is done on one gene within chromosome 22, _VPREB3_, in naive B cells, but the analysis will be later expanded to multiple genes and other cell types.

 ### Overview
 This folder contains three scripts:
-* [get_vep_variants.py](get_vep_variants.py) is a Python script which takes a hail MT + HT object, filters for relevant variants (detailed below), and exports to plink files
+* [get_vep_variants.py](get_vep_variants.py) is a Python script which takes a hail MT + HT object, filters for relevant variants (detailed below), and exports the corresponding genotypes to plink files
-* [prepare_inputs.py](prepare_inputs.py) is a Python script which takes in genotype and expression files and prepares the input files to run SKAT
+* [prepare_inputs.py](prepare_inputs.py) is a Python script which takes in genotype and expression files and prepares the input files to run the association test (using SKAT, details below)
 * [run_SKAT.R](run_SKAT.R) is an R script that runs SKAT using the inputs generated from the previous scripts and returns association p-values

 ### Step 1 - select genetic variants